elen-oz/AB-testing/README.md

 # A/B Testing

-This project is a demonstration of setting up and conducting an A/B test using React, TypeScript, and Tailwind CSS.
+This project is a demonstration of setting up and conducting an A/B test using *React, TypeScript, and Tailwind CSS*.

 ## Project Overview